 Aquaria Soundtrack, Alec Holowka / Ian Holowka, 2007

-What probably helped Aquaria to break through is the fact that the game placed music front and centre.
+One thing that helped the Aquaria soundtrack to break through is that the game placed music front and centre.
 It all starts with the ‘verse’, a twelve-note melody that game developer and composer Alec Holowka came up with.
-Using the verse theme throughout the soundtrack, Holowka realised it was well suited to become a plot point.
-The verse became the only part of a lullaby that the Creator, Aquaria’s god-like antagonist, remembered.
-He proceeded to create Aquaria, threading the verse throughout the world’s fabric.
-This also explains how Aquaria’s protagonist Naija is able to manipulate her surroundings by singing short tunes.
+Using the verse theme throughout the soundtrack, Holowka realised it was actually well suited to become a major plot point and gameplay mechanic.

 Weaving music and narrative together so closely naturally has consequences for the Aquaria soundtrack.
 The most obvious one is the constant presence of the verse theme.
 In its most common representation (often on flute), it is an expansive, calm melody tinged both with melancholy and hope.
 It establishes a sense of yearning early on, representing both cautious optimism for the future and a pensive, elegiac relationship with the past.
 Both aspects perfectly mirror the game’s narrative that circles around the loss of memory and hope for self-realisation.

 Outside of conceptual such considerations, Holowka’s theme is also simply a beautiful, immediately memorable melody.
-Writing a nearly two hour monothematic score – as Holowka attempts here – is an immense challenge.
+Writing a nearly two hour monothematic score – as Holowka attempts here – is a significant challenge.
 What secures his success is both the appealing nature of his main theme and his ability to integrate it throughout the Aquaria soundtrack in sufficiently varied disguises.
-A particular highlight is the yearning celli rendition of the verse theme on “Remains”.
+A particular highlight is the yearning cello rendition of the verse theme on “Remains”.

-There is indeed a pronounced SNES/JRPG influence running through the Aquaria soundtrack.
-In interviews, Holowka cited Uematsu and other SNES composers as musical inspirations.
-These influences are most strongly felt in the way Holowka mixes orchestral and pop elements throughout the soundtrack.
+In interviews, Holowka cited Nobuo Uematsu and other SNES composers as musical inspirations.
+These influences are most obvious in the way Holowka mixes orchestral and pop elements throughout the soundtrack.
 Many tracks are gently driven forward by a soft drum kit, while graceful, quickly accessible melodies – often performed by orchestral solo instruments – are layered on top.
 This familiar combination gives the music immediacy, colourful variety and gravitas when pulled off as well as it is here.
 “Mystery” even revives the time-honoured JRPG tradition of the solo music box track.

-The Aquaria soundtrack is clearer on its narrative intent and what it wants listeners to experience.
-The musical pillars of its underwater world are fairly conventional.
+Crucial for an album of such immense length, the Aquaria soundtrack successfully builds a narrative arc that hooks listeners and carries them all the way to the album’s conclusion.
+Arguably, the musical pillars of Aquaria’s underwater world are fairly conventional.
 Generally you can expect serene compositions, expressive woodwind melodies backed by soft strings, with embellishments from piano, string pizzicati and light metal percussion, while occasional choir pads and bell strikes address the ocean’s majestic expanse and sometimes forbidding depth.
 But such familiarity simply allows Holowka to emotionally involve and move listeners without delay.

-This is where the emotionally draining but satisfying album arc would end in regular circumstances.
-But there’s still bonus track “Fear the Dark”, sequenced at the end of the Bandcamp release.
-It’s the sort of big, sweeping pop orchestral closing ballad that Western game composers unfortunately attempt so rarely.
+And then there’s still bonus track “Fear the Dark”, sequenced at the end of the Bandcamp release.
+It’s the sort of big, sweeping pop-orchestral closing ballad that Western game composers unfortunately attempt so rarely.
 Impeccably arranged and constructed (and at times exquisitely overwrought), “Fear the Dark” is a nearly nine-minute behemoth that rises and falls with the confidence of a passionate, grand operatic aria.
 No need then to assume that indie scores feel smaller than their mainstream cousins.
 Aquaria’s music tells a story that warrants the soundtrack’s immense scope, which rivals almost anything Western game music has produced.

 Purchase on Bandcamp.